-NAHU's Chapter Certification Program is a voluntary certification based on a rolling year's activities.
+The Chapter Certification program is a voluntary certification based on a rolling year's activities.
 There are multiple levels of certification.
-Silver Certification is based on satisfying six of the fourteen criteria, Gold Certification is based on satisfying nine of the criteria and Platinum Certification is based on satisfying all of the criteria.
+Silver Certification is based on satisfying six of the fourteen criteria, Gold Certification is based on satisfying nine of the criteria and Platinum Certification is based on satisfying all the criteria.
 State chapters are eligible for the Blue Ribbon of Excellence.
-Blue Ribbon of Excellence is based on the state chapter and all of its local chapters being certified.
+Blue Ribbon of Excellence is based on the state chapter and all its local chapters being certified.

-All Blue Ribbon and certification recipients are displayed on NAHU's website, acknowledged in ABS and are recognized at Annual Convention.
+All Blue Ribbon and certification recipients are displayed on NABIP's website acknowledged in ABS and are recognized at Annual Convention.
 Certification is based on activity within a 12-month period; re-certification is required annually.
-For more information email chapters@nahu.org.
+For more information send an email to chapters@NABIP.org.

-NAHU Leading Producer's Round Table (LPRT)
+Leading Producer's Round Table (LPRT)

-LPRT recognizes members who are top producers in the industry.
-An annual application is required and due by March 31.
+LPRT members are the top producers in the industry.
+An annual application is required and due by May 31.
 It is available on the website in the LPRT section.
-There are five categories of qualification: Soaring Eagle, Golden Eagle, Eagle, President's Council, and Leading Producer.
-For more information email lprt@nahu.org.
+There are four categories of qualification: Soaring Eagle, Golden Eagle, Eagle, and President's Council.
+For more information send an email to lprt@NABIP.org.

-NAHU Annual Awards
+Annual Awards

-NAHU's awards program recognizes chapters and individuals for excellence and achievement in areas ranging from membership to legislation and general chapter excellence.
-NAHU's awards year runs from April 1 through March 31.
+The awards program recognizes chapters and individuals for excellence and achievement in areas ranging from membership to legislation and general chapter excellence.
+The awards year runs from April 1 through March 31.
 Below is an overview of the awards.
-For more information email awards@nahu.org.
+For more information send an email to awards@NABIP.org.